martinsumner/riak_kv/docs/OtherAPI.md

 The AAE folds will scan over blocks of keys and metadata.
 The performance of AAE fold requests are impacted by the volume of metadata per key, and the throughput per CPU core is likely to be lower than with the [Query API](/docs/QueryAPI.md#performance-and-efficiency) - where only blocks of index entities need to be scanned.
 Unlike the Query API, none of the accumulators are required to deduplicate, so there is no related impact on performance.

-Where a fold is returning a list of keys, or keys and clocks, it is necessary for the node coordinating the fold to hold the full result set in memory; and on conclusion of the fold the result will need to be copied at least once to produce an API response.
+Where a fold is returning a list of keys, or keys and clocks, it is necessary for the node coordinating the fold to hold the full result-set in memory; and on conclusion of the fold the results will need to be copied at least once to produce an API response.
 The performance of the fold will also be impacted by an accumulator which grows with the number of entries covered.

 > It is important to consider the memory impact of running an AAE fold on the node that handles the request, especially when using a `find_keys` fold.